reergymerej/explore-webpack/README.md

 # webpack

 Webpack is complex and it is often jumped into too quickly.
 This shows step by step how it works.
-Start with this [01.basic] branch.
+Start with the [01.basic] branch.

 ## 04.entry-points